 A change in the use of the federal funds.

-Boards also must be aware that Commission acceptance is required for local pledge increases.
+Boards also must inform staff members that Commission acceptance is required for local pledge increases.

 C-606: Notification of Commission Acceptance

-Boards must be aware that if the pledge information provided in the local match agreement or amendment (to increase a local pledge amount) meets all federal and state requirements, TWC’s Board and Special Initiative Contracts department:
+Boards must inform staff members that if the pledge information provided in the local match agreement or amendment (to increase a local pledge amount) meets all federal and state requirements, TWC’s Board and Special Initiative Contracts department:

 Notifies the Board of the date on which the item is placed on the Commission agenda for approval